UyumazHakan/Hardware-Abstraction-Platform/iot-web-server/README.md

 #### How to Deploy Backend Module
 - `cd server`
 - `npm install`
-- `npm start` or `forever start -c "npm start" ./` to run in the background.
+- `node server.js` or `forever start server.js` to run in the background.
 See [forever package](https://www.npmjs.com/package/forever)

 #### How to Deploy Frontend Module
 - `cd client`